cyrilakaluka/Tacky-Notes/README.md

 # Tacky Notes
 This a web-based note taking app, designed to mimic (in terms of functions, looks and feel) Sticky Notes on MS Windows 10.
-This project is devloped entirely with html, css and vanilla JS.
+This project is devloped entirely with html, scss and vanilla JS.

 #### Demo
 This application is still in development, however, the current state can be viewed on github.
 Check it out at the following link: